knifecake/rush/README.md

 ## How to compile this project
 Inside the root directory run `make`.
 An executable will be created inside `build/`.
 You may run it with `./build/game`.
-Intermediate object files (`*.o`) will be deleted, however, if by any chance one is left behind, git is instructed to ignore them.
+Intermediate object files (`*.o`) will be deleted after running `make clean`, however, if by any chance one is left behind, git is instructed to ignore them.
 Also, it will ignore anything inside the build directory except for the directory itself which is required by make.
 Please, do not remove `build/.keep`, it makes sure `build/` is committed and ready to use in compilation.
+Finally, note that, to save time, `make` is configured to only compile files that have changed.
+So do not be surprised if you do not see a lot of commands being run when you hit `make` if you did not change many files.
+If for any reason you need to start fresh, delete every intermediate file with `make clean`.

+## How to test this project
+In addition to compiling, `make` is also capable of running tests.
+They may be compiled and run with `make test`.

 ## A note about image assets
 The Sprite library was created for the sole purpose of displaying bitmaps on a terminal.
 Performance is still a major unknown.
 At the moment, Sprite is able to display RGB and RGBA PNGs, or, more generally, any PNG readable by the